 Sunshine and art.
-As we head into spring and summer, local galleries are about to bring you some of their biggest shows of the year.
-Prepare to look outside your own reality at these exhibitions that are opening in the coming months.
+Over summer, local galleries are bringing you some of their biggest shows of the year.
+Prepare to look outside your own reality and discover new ideas at this diverse line-up of exhibitions across Brisbane.

 The Designers' Guide: Easton Pearson Archive

 Brisbane was planted firmly on the national fashion map thanks to the prolific work of exuberant designers Pamela Easton and Lydia Pearson.
 Together they formed Easton Pearson – a label that referenced art, travel, film, literature and music.
-This summer, The Designers' Guide: Easton Pearson Archive will feature pieces from the label’s extensive archive together with a public program focusing on slow fashion, sustainability and experimental future fashion.
+The Designers' Guide: Easton Pearson Archive features pieces from the label’s extensive archive together with a public program focusing on slow fashion, sustainability and experimental future fashion.

 The 9th Asia Pacific Triennial of Contemporary Art (APT9)

 The APT (pictured) is GOMA’s landmark contemporary art series, and for the ninth instalment you will experience work from more than 80 artists across the Asia-Pacific.
 The works examine both indigenous traditions from across the region and contemporary thought, highlighting the current cultural climate of our closest neighbours.
-If you’re at the gallery before then, visit Tony Albert’s latest exhibition, Visible.
+Experience immersive installations that span across two galleries.

 Until 28 April 2019 at GOMA and Queensland Art Gallery